 Description of parameter/Aim: Water samples from experiments are filtered on 0.22μm Durapore filters to collected cells on the filter.
 The filter is later used for DNA and/or RNA isolation.
-The DNA/RNA can be used for different
+The DNA/RNA can be used for different molecular analyses including community composition analysis which will has an OTU table of organisms as data output.

-- Vacuum pump, 0.22μm Durapore filters, - filtration bottles with 47mm funnel (including tubing and connections)

-→ Sampling depths: Only water from experiments is used

-→ Chemicals used: No chemicals
+- Vacuum pump, 0.22μm Durapore filters, - filtration bottles with 47mm funnel (including tubing and connections) - → Sampling depths: Only water from experiments is used - → Chemicals used: No chemicals